April 11th, 2019

 Omar al-Bashir’s legacy – defined by oppression, war and genocide – has been brought to an end by the military that served under his rule for more than thirty years; Reuters has reported that the President of Sudan was forced to step down on April 10 after members of security and armed forces rebelled against his government.
 His removal is a testament to the unrelenting activism of the Sudanese people who fought for a nation that has suffered decades of corruption and impunity under its president.
 For 100 days we have seen reports of violence, intimidation, arbitrary arrest and people risking their lives in the name of revolution.
 Bashir’s regime has finally ended: a historic moment that brings with it hope for democracy and a future in which lives, rights and freedoms are reclaimed, and justice is finally served for those who died under his genocidal policies.

 Omar al-Bashir came to power in 1989.
 In the years that followed, he persecuted religious and ethnic minorities, restricted political freedoms, committed extreme violations against his own people and shaped one of the most oppressive societies of the 21st Century.
-He is wanted by the International Criminal Court for crimes against humanity, war crimes, and genocide for his actions in Darfur, where, in 2003, government-funded Arab militias attempted to systematically destroy Darfurians by burning villages, looting economic resources, polluting water sources and murdering, raping and torturing civilians.
+He is wanted by the International Criminal Court for crimes against humanity, war crimes, and genocide for his actions in Darfur where, in 2003, government-funded Arab militias attempted to systematically destroy Darfurians by burning villages, looting economic resources, polluting water sources and murdering, raping and torturing civilians.
 In the Two Areas, where HART’s partner organisations are working to deliver emergency aid, Bashir’s government continues to inflict a campaign of systematic attacks on civilians, including aerial bombardments and ground offences.
-The security and humanitarian situations in Blue Nile and South Kordofan are among the worst in Sudan, with the majority of civilians struggling with severe food insecurity as the threat of violence persists.
+The security and humanitarian situations in Blue Nile and South Kordofan are among the worst in Sudan, with the majority of civilians struggling with severe food insecurity as threats of violence persist.
 However, devastation, hunger and conflict has been widespread across the nation; Bashir’s divisive politics fuelled a civil war between Sudanese Arabs and indigenous Africans that took the lives of 2 million people, displaced entire communities and sent hundreds of thousands into exile across Sudan’s borders.

 In 2013, peaceful protests were unsuccessful in removing Bashir.
 Security forces used live ammunition, tear gas and extreme levels of violence to silence voices of opposition, strategies that were used again in Sudan’s current Third Revolution protests.
 It is expected that more than 70 protesters (Human Rights Watch has been unable to verify the circumstances of all the reported killings) have paid the price for freedom and justice.
 Read below for a timeline of the most important events, from reports by the Sudan Tribune, leading up to Sudan’s liberation over the past few months: